zeroluck/docs/sources/articles/auth-script.md

 the organization we wrote it for only wanted to use Duo for the IT group.
 So we checked group membership, and dynamically adjusted the number of steps.

+If you need to save session variables between steps, use the `getExtraParametersForStep` method.
+The Gluu Server persists these variables in LDAP in able to support stateless clustered two step authentications.

-One more method you will need to implement in a multi-step authentication (or even a custom one step authentication) is `getPageForStep` which specifies the page you want to returne for a given step.
+If you need to display a special Web page for an interactive login, (or even a custom first page) you'll need to implement the `getPageForStep` which specifies the page you want to return for a given step.

 ## Custom Properties